WickedMonkeySoftware/monk/README.md

 - monk-shami: Bootstraps a server, running in a datacenter cluster.
 Updates server on demand.
 - monk-jushoku: Schudules app/server deployments, handles traffic routing as required.
 - monk: front-end for monk-roshi, monk-shami, monk-jushoku.

+## How to contribute

+Clone this repository, write some code, create a pull-request.